r-lib/gmailr/README.md

 ## Setup ##

+By default gmailr will use a global project.
+However if you are going to be doing a heavy user and will do a lot of queries _please_ setup your own project with the steps below.

 - Register a new project at https://cloud.google.com/console#/project
 - Navigate to `APIs`
   - Switch the Gmail API status to `On`, and other API status to `Off`